 This post may contain affiliate links.
 Please read our disclosure policy.

-Sticky Chinese Barbecue Pork Belly (Char Siu), is one of the most popular pork dishes in Chinese/Cantonese cuisine and one of the most ordered dishes in restaurants.
+Sticky Chinese Barbecue Pork Belly (Char Siu) is one of the most iconic dishes in Cantonese cuisine — sweet, sticky, and impossibly juicy.

 Sticky Chinese Barbecue Pork Belly (Char Siu)